MoonshineSG/OctoPrint-Switch/README.md

 - `power_pin` gpio where the printer power relay is connected
 - `reset_pin` gpio where the printer reset is connected (you can simulate a board switch push)
 - `command_power_off` gcode to turn off printer
-- `extruders` number of extruders to unload filament from
 - `retraction_length` usefull manly for bowden extruders
 - `retraction_speed` (self-explanatory)
 - `short_retraction_length` extration when only power off but not unload is selected